f217407642/bookish-engine/README.md

 4. state.py
 5. timer.py

-For functionality, each file must be saved separately as a .py file and called on the IDLE shell.
+Note, you must have sufficient practice in python object oriented programming to use this program.
-Each file contains the script for 1+ classes needed to solve an Eight Puzzle.
+For functionality, each file must be saved separately as a .py file within the same directory and properly called on the IDLE shell.